 The Friulian for family is la famee.

-This is not the first time you are seeing the wording te arcje.
-If you have consulted the summary of Friulian contractions of a preposition and definite article, you may have been expecting ta l’arcje in the above rather than te arcje, given that the feminine arcje begins with a vowel.
-You will find variation in certain Friulian contractions and, in fact, both te arcje and ta l’arcje can be found in the Bible; for example:
+This is not the first time that you are meeting the wording te arcje.
+If you have consulted the summary of Friulian contractions of a preposition and definite article, you may have been expecting ta l’arcje rather than te arcje, given that the feminine arcje begins with a vowel.
+You will find variation in certain Friulian contractions and, in fact, both te arcje and ta l’arcje can be found in the Bible.
+For example:

 parcè che ti ai cjatât just